 The next screen of the wizard explains the availability of support from Netgate.
 Click Next again to start the configuration process using the wizard.

 The next screen (Figure General Information Screen) configures the name of this firewall, the domain in which it resides, and the DNS servers for the firewall.

-The Hostname can be nearly anything, but must start with a letter and it may contain only letters, numbers, or a hyphen.
+The Hostname is a name that should uniquely identify this firewall.
+It can be nearly anything, but must start with a letter and it may contain only letters, numbers, or a hyphen.

 Enter a Domain, e.g.